octo-technology/OpenTezos/docs/blockchain-basics/main-properties.md

 The total *theoric* limited *supply* of bitcoins is pre-determined and hardcoded in the protocol at 21 millions [[4]](/blockchain-basics/main-properties#references).

-## Consensus: Nakamoto and the Proof-of-Work’s account units issuance
+## Consensus: Nakamoto and the Proof-of-Work's account units issuance

 ### What is a consensus?
 "**Consensus**" comes from Latin *cōnsēnsus* ("agreement, accordance, unanimity").